-With the exception of few years of Chinese-stimulus driven growth early in the past decade, post-Global Financial Crisis markets have featured a strong disinflationary trend.
-Productivity improvements and technological innovation created a climate where capital was rewarded, labor www.johcm.com in

-The 3Ds of de-carbonisation, de-globalisation and dedensification could provide the force that nudges up inflation had limited sway and falling interest rates drove asset value for stable earnings streams ever higher.
+With the exception of years of Chinese-stimulus driven growth early in the past decade, post-Global Financial Crisis markets have featured a strong disinflationary trend.
+Productivity improvements and technological innovation created a climate where capital was rewarded, labor had limited sway and falling interest rates drove asset value for stable earnings streams ever higher.
 Inflation has consistently undershot the 2% target used by the ECB and the US Fed.

 To paraphrase Newton's first law, unless there is a new force to be reckoned with, it is reasonable to assume that the long term dis-inflationary trend may reassert itself.
-Technology and automation continue to improve and there still many benefits to reap from AI, data science and the transition to the cloud.
+Technology and automation continue to improve and there are still many benefits to reap from AI, data science and the transition to the cloud.

 However, the 3Ds of de-carbonization, de-globalization and de-densification could provide the force that nudges up inflation, especially when paired with pro-inflationary Central Bank policies such as average inflation targeting now from both the US Fed and the ECB.

 The themes of employment and income inequality cut across virtually all of the inflationary pulses we see.
 Whether it is the US Fed's target of "Maximum Employment" or the stimulus implications of Europe's Green Deal or the 10 million green jobs heralded by President Biden's Build Back Better initiatives.
-The goal of many current fiscal and monetary policies seems to be to redress the labor's loss of economic share of the past few decades as shown in the chart below.
+The goal of many current fiscal and monetary policies seems to be to redress labor's loss of economic share during the past few decades as shown in the chart below.